How to choose the right smartphone for you

 To make this advice as universal as possible, we’ve stopped short of recommending particular phones, but you should be able to use the guidelines below to make an informed choice about whatever handsets are currently on the market.

-iOS versus Android
+iOS vs. Android

-For some, the software platform that their new phone runs on is the be-all and end-all of their phone choice; for others, it barely matters.
-So what are the main differences between iOS and Android?

-These platforms are actually more similar than ever, as they’ve been borrowing features from each other for years.
+For some, the software platform their new phone runs on is the be-all and end-all of their phone choice.
+For others, it barely matters.
+There may have been significant differences years ago, but today, iOS and Android are more similar than ever.
+After all, they’ve been borrowing features from each other for years.

 Most of your favorite apps, from Facebook to Spotify, will run just fine on both.
-And they offer the same fundamental features to let you do everything you would want on a modern-day smartphone.
+And they each offer the same fundamental features that let you do everything you would want on a modern-day smartphone.